Economy of Algeria: Data

-Gross domestic product (GDP)
+GDP

-In 2007 Algeria's estimated GDP was US$125.9 billion according to the official exchange rate.
-Using purchasing power parity, estimated GDP was US$268.9 billion, or US$8,100 on a per capita basis.
-The estimated real growth rate was 4.6%.
-In 2007 industry accounted for 61% of GDP, services constituted 31%, and agriculture provided the remaining 8%.
+In 2023 Algeria's nominal GDP is estimated to be US$224.10 billion.
+Using purchasing power parity, estimated GDP was US$628.99 billion, or US$13,680 on a per capita basis.
+The estimated real growth rate is 2.6%, down from 3.4% in 2022.
+In 2017 industry accounted for 39.3%% of GDP, services constituted 47.4%, and agriculture provided the remaining 13.3%.

-The country has enjoyed several years of strong economic performance, with solid non-hydrocarbon growth, low inflation, an overall budget surplus of 8% of GDP and a positive trade balance of 28% of GDP in 2008.
-Average annual non-hydrocarbon GDP growth averaged 6 percent in 2003–2007, with total GDP growing at an average of 4.5% during the same period due to less buoyant oil production in 2006–07.

 After having virtually eliminated external debt before 2013, the drop hydrocarbon prices and revenues has led to a large budget deficit which has been only partly offset by spending cuts.
 Consequently, government debt has increased to more than 30% of GDP.
 Inflation has remained at 3-6% on average for 2013–17.
-However, the economy remains highly dependent on hydrocarbons, which represent 94% of total exports; a continued slowdown of global energy demand has significantly put pressure on Algeria's fiscal and external positions.
+However, the economy remains highly dependent on hydrocarbons, which represent 89% of total exports; a continued slowdown of global energy demand has significantly put pressure on Algeria's fiscal and external positions.

-The nominal GDP in 2017 was US$167.5 billion.

 Government budget

-In 2007, government revenues of US$58.5 billion exceeded expenditures of US$41.4 billion.
+In 2025, government revenues are projected to 8,253 billion DZD ($64 billion).
 Receipts from the hydrocarbons industry usually account for roughly 60% of revenues.